inderpal2406/ansible-training-environments/project-2/ansible/pubans/README.md

 92. Add playbook 07a_update_apt_cache_on_ubuntu.yml to update apt cache before pkg installation on ubuntu hosts.
 At times pkg installation on ubuntu hosts fail as apt cache is not updated, particularly in new hosts.
 93. If we specify regexp in lineinfile module along with insertafter, the line gets inserted after required line, but the line having regexp is deleted.
 Since we wanted to keep the line with regexp, we didn't use regexp argument in lineinfile module in playbook 12_increase_ssh_session_timeout.yml.
 94. Playbook 12_increase_ssh_session_timeout.yml is written to increase timeout duration for ssh session.
 But still the ssh session to EC2 instance gets reset after inactivity.
 So, this didn't prove usefule.
+95. Add private subnet host entries in hosts files in pubans dir.
+Ultimately pvt subnet hosts entries are needed on pvtans.
+Pvtans is managed by pubans.
+So, we update hosts file in pubans which in turn will update on pub subnet hosts as well.